 Use product FILTERS to choose what the campaign will target.
 (These product targets will apply a bid to those specific filters.)

 You can apply typical bid, targeting, advanced settings.
 For example, you may wish your Summer Sale campaign to only be applied geographically to southern regions having better weather.
 Or, you may still wish to adjust ad scheduling to show at particular times of day.

 In Campaign Settings, you can adjust the Time zone and Location, to specify when and where you want your ads to show or not to show.

 Note: Once you set the time zone, you cannot change it, but you can create a new campaign with a different time zone, and then import your current ads and keywords into the new campaign.

-If you already are using Google AdWords’ Shopping Campaigns, you can import these campaigns into Bing Ads.
+If you already are using Google Ads’ Shopping Campaigns, you can import these campaigns into Bing Ads.
 This is an easy way to expand your online advertising reach.

-In Bing Ads, click Import Campaigns, and then click Import from Google AdWords.
+In Bing Ads, click Import Campaigns, and then click Import from Google Ads.

-If you have imported from Google AdWords in the past 90 days, you will see a table that shows you the Date/Time and AdWords account:
+If you have imported from Google Ads in the past 90 days, you will see a table that shows you the Date/Time and Google Ads account: